Partly Cloudy Weather Forecast For Lahore - UrduPoint

 Partly Cloudy Weather Forecast For Lahore

+Partly cloudy weather continued to prevail in the city on Monday while the Met office predicted similar weather conditions for the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 12th Mar, 2025) Partly cloudy weather was recorded in the city on Wednesday while MET office predicted similar weather conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 17th Mar, 2025) Partly cloudy weather continued to prevail in the city on Monday while the Met office predicted similar weather conditions for the next 24 hours.

-MET officials said a new westerly wave was expected to enter the country till March 16, 2025.

-They said the minimum temperature in the city was 20°C while maximum was 26°C.
+MET officials said the minimum temperature in the city was 17°C and maximum was 25°C.

+They said scattered rain may hit some parts of the city on Tuesday.

-Meanwhile, the average AQI of the city was 90, which came in the category of moderate while the PM2.5 concentration was 6 times the World Health Organization annual PM2.5 guideline value.
+Meanwhile, the average AQI of the city was 71 while the PM2.5 concentration was 4 times the World Health Organization annual PM2.5 guideline value.

 Recent Stories